januvenkat/real_estate_data/README.md

 # About the project
-Project: Sales Superstore A-to-Z-Market Exploratory Data Analysis with Python
-The objective is to perform a products sales analysis from an online shop (A-to- Z-Market).
-The online shop needs to manage multiple products categories sales across multiple physical stores locations.
-You are the data analysts’ team for this online shop.
-The goal of the project is to analyze sales history data and identify key points that made the business profitable or not.
-These key points should be clear enough to help designing a new sales profitability strategy for the next year by the marketing director of A-to-Z-Market.
-The dataset for the analysis (sales.csv) contains the last 4-years sales data from different regional stores in United States.
-It contains all details for each customer order (dates, localization, products categories, shipping mode, quantity, discounts, profitability, etc.).
-You can use the profit ratio as a profitability indicator in your analysis.
-For a single sale, the profit ratio is defined as the ratio between the amount of profit and the amount of sale.
-However, when aggregating sales, the profit ratio should be the ratio between the sum of profits and the sum of sales for each aggregated group.
+The objective is to perform real estate data exploration near the city of Toulouse.
+Your company (Immo-Inv) is a real estate agency who wants to understand very well the real estate market in Toulouse and its suburbs.
+You are the big data analyst of the company and you have access to a 5-years real data history of houses and apartments sales transactions in Toulouse and its suburbs.
+The dataset contains details for each transaction: sale date, localization (city, postal code), type of residence, type of sale, land area, living area, number of rooms, price, etc.).
+You should use Spark for this analysis because you should be able to apply your analysis to a dataset with the entire real estate market in France for instance (big data file).
+But for presenting your key results, you can of course use python visualization libraries such as seaborn or other librairies.
+Challenges here are to explore all possible aspects of this real estate market (variables, relationships between variables, trends, patterns, outliers, etc.).